simple-login/documentation/docs/custom-domain/registrars/namecheap/namecheap-subdomain.md

 You'll be redirected to SimpleLogin DNS page that has a guide to set up different DNS records for your domain.

-## Add TXT record on NameCheap to verify your domain ownernership
+## Add TXT record on NameCheap to verify your domain ownership

 If your *root* domain (*domain.com*) is already added as SimpleLogin domain, this step isn't necessary.